PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 behavior, and production call boundary.
 Do not extract the group until that atomicity correction is separately committed and verified.
 Do not create a pull request.

+## Conv-input adapter source-signature atomicity: completed state

+The shared Conv-input repair defect is fixed without changing successful rewrite behavior.
+Both raw repairs now materialize the source shape signature after all existing tensor, rank, permutation, locality, filter-channel, and element-count guards but before `_set_operator_inputs`.
+A signature that is present with a rank other than four rejects that candidate before any graph, index, tensor metadata, or topology mutation.
+A valid signature is the same value formerly computed after the edge rewrite.

+The stale-Transpose atomicity fixture protects its independent second valid adapter as a declared output, isolating the malformed first candidate while preserving the function's expected continue-to-later-candidates behavior.
+Both former strict xfails now return zero statistics and retain complete ModelIR fingerprints.
+The existing successful multi-rewrite comparison still matches the explicit repair pair exactly and retains one shared index build.

+Validation completed as follows:

+- focused Conv-input adapter and architecture selector:
+  `5 passed, 257 deselected in 0.64s`;
+- changed-file focused branch regression: `596 passed in 23.51s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.34s`;
+- targeted Ruff and Python compilation: passed.

+Changed files are the two raw repairs, the focused atomicity fixture, the architecture source-order guard, and three branch documents.
+Public API, CLI, valid-candidate behavior/statistics, TensorFlow boundary, dependencies, corpus profiles, exclusions, and ONNX operation tiers are unchanged.
+No real-model conversion was added because this correction only rejects malformed metadata before the former first mutation and the requested validation policy favors minimal conversions.
+PR #952 remains closed; work is commit/push only.

+At restart, mechanically extract the two corrected repair owners and their shared-index runner into a focused pass-family module.
+Keep lowerer private compatibility wrappers for all three names, preserve the primary and fallback runner calls plus the later standalone stale-Transpose call, prove normalized old/new body identity, and compare direct owners with wrappers on complete ModelIR fingerprints and statistics.
+Do not create a pull request.